opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/MicroPatterns.md

 A class whose methods do not propagate calls to any other class.

 ### Outline
-A class where at least two methods invoke an abstract method on “this”.
+A class where at least two methods invoke an abstract method on `this`.

 ### Trait
 An abstract class which has no state.